 A client might want you to report on a monthly, quarterly, or weekly basis.
 Find out what they’re looking to see so you can be prepared to deliver those reports on time.

-What’s the easiest way to create a social media questionnaire?
+Content Snare: The easiest way to create a social media questionnaire

 1. Clients can fill out their questionnaire in their own time